Many small tiles with a photo of a smiling taxi driver, with yellow lettering on a black background in the middle: TAXI DARKO

 The journey begins at Kampnagel, where three hosts guide the audience onto the first trail and into three large-capacity taxis, immersed in a sound collage.
 Outside, the city rushes by; inside, conversations, music by Fela Kuti, fragments of memories, paths, dreams, and questions unfold.
 The hour-long ride takes place on main roads and side streets alike—its stage is the cushioned seats and the interior of the vehicle.

-Zandile Darko’s CV includes a scholarship from the German National Academic Foundation, multiple international Master’s degrees, and her own productions.
+Zandile Darko’s CV includes a scholarship from the German Academic Scholarship Foundation, multiple international Master’s degrees, and her own productions.
 But in this performance, she creates space for her father’s stories.
 Because she and he never had a shared language.
 Between German, Twi, and English, their speech has always been a search “for a place between languages, constantly creating a hybrid space in which communication becomes possible at all.”

 The Darkos follow the principle of autohistoria, as described by feminist scholar Gloria Anzaldúa: “This form [of autohistoria] goes beyond the traditional self-portrait or autobiography; it is a way for us to generate history, to invent our history from our own experience and through our own art, rather than merely accepting the version offered by the dominant society.”